 Concluding remarks

-In this post, we saw how Git hooks can ease the development process as you are automatically running trivial pre-commit and pre-post scripts.
-Also, I gave a recommendation of how to set up Git hooks for Angular apps that I have found very beneficial myself.
+In this post, we saw how Git hooks can ease the development process as you are automatically running trivial commit-msg, pre-commit and post-merge scripts.
+Also, I gave a recommendation on how to set up Git hooks for Angular apps that I have found very beneficial myself.

 Thanks for reading.
 Remember to follow me on Twitter and leave a comment.